Patrick5455/term_deposit_predictive_model/README.md

-# term_deposit_predictive_model
+# Term Deposit Predictive Model

 ## About

-A supervised machine learnning predictive model to classify customers who are likely purchase a bank's term sheet.
+A supervised machine learnning predictive model to classify customers who are most likely to purchase a bank's term sheet.

 ## Business Need